Bra Pain Points and Solutions

-This happens when the bands dig into your skin creating lumpy and uneven shape underneath clothes.
-This is caused by the bands being too thin.
-The solution is to wear bras with thicker bands that provide smoothing.
+This happens when the bands dig into your skin, creating lumpy and uneven shapes underneath clothes.
+This is not always caused by bands being too tight - it's caused by the bands being too thin.
+The solution is to wear bras with thicker bands that smooth.
 This will minimize the discomfort associated with bras cutting into back rolls.
-Shop our T-shirt/Smooth Bras bras.

 Backaches/better back support

 Backaches are often caused by wearing bras that aren’t supportive enough/bras that don't lift.

 First, make sure you are wearing the correct band size.
 In order to lift your breasts, the bra band has to be somewhat snug.
 Try putting two fingers between the hooks and your back.
 If you can fit a whole hand in there, size down in the band.